Discover more from The Shortcut

 More common customization features will also be available, including the option to remap buttons.
 Multiple buttons can be mapped to the same input, or multiple inputs mapped to the same button for those players who may struggle to press several at once.
 Settings can be stored in up to three control profiles, too, which can be switched between on the fly.

 Most noticeable is the controller’s split design.
-Each Leonardo has only one analog stick, allowing you to position the thumbsticks of two controllers as close together or as far apart as you find comfortable.
+Each PS5 Access controller has only one analog stick, allowing you to position the thumbsticks of two controllers as close together or as far apart as you find comfortable.
 Ergonomically, that’s fantastic but does likely mean you’ll have to shell out on two controllers to play most games.
 We’re hoping Sony will price the gamepads with that not-so-small caveat in mind.

 “Our team tested over a dozen designs with accessibility experts, looking for approaches that would help address key challenges to effective controller use,” said Sony designer So Morimoto.
 “We finally settled on a ‘split controller’ design that allows near free-form left/right thumbstick repositionability, can be used without needing to be held, and features very flexible button and stick cap swapping.”